yns340/GaziCampus/README.md

 This project was originally developed as part of a group collaboration.
 This version is a **personal fork** that highlights my individual contributions.

+**This project was completed as a second-year term project at Gazi University.**